adamx97/RandomNumberGenerator/README.md

 Users of Python are seeking a drop in replacement for Python's random function are advised to use the module found at https://pypi.org/project/rdrand/0.9.0/

-More notes on this can be found in [my blog.](https://dynamicsoftwaremd.blogspot.com/2024/03/random-numbers.html)